Before jumping into the design of your hardware product, make sure you ask yourself these 5 questions:

 That expands your range of possible business relationships and revenue models (each with specific product feature requirements) and you need to consider your customer-facing services and hardware purchase model:

 - Subscriptions for data feeds, storage, or hosting

 - Purchase, lease, or metered usage ($ per transaction) for hardware or application components

 - ‘Freemium’ models: free basic functionality with paid upgrade opportunities

 - Recurring revenue opportunities through consumables, maintenance, upgrades, and more

-- Opportunities to increase user engagement and the network effect, exposing new users and prospective customers to your product
+- Opportunities to increase user engagement and the network effect, exposing new users and prospective customers to your product and services

 5. How will your new product fit into your product portfolio plan?